Q. What is Virtual Virginia (VVA)?

 A. All Virtual Virginia courses meet the NCAA eligibility requirements except for the following:

 - 08052 Health and PE 9

 - 19262 Personal Finance (0.5 Credit); note: the 1-credit Economics and Personal Finance course is approved.

 All other courses are approved.
 A full list of approved courses is available at ncaa.org.

 Q. What constitutes a transfer enrollment?

 A. Virtual Virginia accepts three types of transfer enrollments: military transfers, transfers related to documented medical conditions, and transfers to the local school.
-For a transfer to the local school, a transfer enrollment in a Virtual Virginia course may be made only if the student was already enrolled in the equivalent course at his or her previous school at the time of transfer.
+For a transfer to the local school, a transfer enrollment in a Virtual Virginia course may be made only if the student was already enrolled in the equivalent course—and has a currently passing grade—at his or her previous school at the time of transfer.